Subhanc/Word-Search/README.md

 ## Installation
 To build and run the project, click on "Open in Xcode" on GitHub, run `pod init` in the project directory, and open in Xcode and Build and Run.

+## Documentation
+Documentation for the entire project can be viewed through the docs folder or live on https://wwww.subhanc.com/Shopify-Challenge-iOS-Fall-2019

 ## Credits
 Designed and Developed by Subhan Chaudhry
 TagListView by: https://github.com/ElaWorkshop/TagListView